drryjoh/chemgen/README.md

 ## Usage

-Provide instructions on how to use the project here.
-Include example commands or code snippets to guide users on how to run the project.
+The best way to learn to use ChemGen is through the tutorials located [here](tutorial/README.md).

 ## License